 Even if you’re familiar with a topic, keep an eye out and an ear open for a new twist.
 If you learn one new thing in a firearms class, it will be time well spent.
 It may even save your life.

 Mind your manners

 Some students feel compelled to constantly interrupt a teacher.
-Not to learn something new.
-To establish their own expertise and/or dominance.
+Not to learn something new, but to establish their own expertise and/or dominance in the situation.

 Don’t be that guy (and yes it’s mostly guys).
 Needless interruptions disturb the flow of the class, making it difficult for anyone to learn.

-There are good firearms instructors and their are bad firearms instructors.
-But you can always walk away with something valuable from any class — provided you come to class with an open mind and a positive attitude, ready to listen and learn.
+There are good firearms instructors and there are bad firearms instructors.
+But you can always walk away with something valuable from just about any class — provided you come to that class with an open mind and a positive attitude, ready to listen and learn.

 Jeff Gonzales is a former US.
 Navy SEAL and preeminent weapons and tactics instructor.
 He brings his Naval Special Warfare mindset, operational success and lessons learned unapologetically to the world at large.
 Currently he is the Director of Training at The Range at Austin.
 Learn more about his passion and what he does at therangeuastin.com.